Skip to content

 Day to day tasks

-• test software to find and fix problems
+• test software at each stage or iteration to find and fix problems

 • maintain and support systems once they're up and running